alexandercessac/StarVoyager/README.md

 # StarVoyager
-Travel the stars on your console
+Travel the stars on your console!

 ## Requires ncurses dev libraries to compile
 If running a debian based distro: